nofatclips/codecademy-python/sets.md

     > print standings
     => set(['tortoise', 'Achilles'])

-We already saw what distinct means with the fibonacci sequence.
+We already saw what distinct means with the Fibonacci sequence.
 We'll get back to the hashable part soon.
 Let's first see what we can do with a set.

 We can add elements to it: